-These Black Bean Burgers are equally delicious for vegetarians and non-vegetarians alike.
-Hearty and simple to prepare, the patties have bold flavor and a great texture.
+This Black Bean Burger recipe is equally delicious for vegetarians and non-vegetarians alike.
+Hearty and simple to prepare, the homemade black bean patties have bold flavor and a great texture.
 They only take 20 minutes to make, and hold together well while cooking!

 Black Bean Burger - Served on a Wooden Board with Tomato and Lettuce